Lemon battery: Variations

 Many fruits and liquids can be used for the acidic electrolyte.
 Fruit is convenient, because it provides both the electrolyte and a simple way to support the electrodes.
 The acid involved in citrus fruits (lemons, oranges, grapefruits, etc.) is citric acid.
 The acidity, which is indicated by the measured pH, varies substantially.

 Potatoes have phosphoric acid and work well; they are the basis for commercial "potato clock" kits.
 Potato batteries with LED lighting have been proposed for use in poor countries or by off-grid populations.
 International research begun in 2010 showed that boiling potatoes for eight minutes improves their electrical output, as does placing slices of potatoes between multiple copper and zinc plates.
 Boiled and chopped plantain pith (stem) is also suitable, according to Sri Lankan researchers.

 Instead of fruit, liquids in various containers can be used.
-Household vinegar (acetic acid) works well.
-Sauerkraut (lactic acid) was featured in one episode of the US television program Head Rush (an offshoot of the MythBusters program).
+Household vinegar (containing acetic acid) works well.
+Sauerkraut (containing lactic acid) was featured in one episode of the US television program Head Rush (an offshoot of the MythBusters program).
 The sauerkraut had been canned, and became the electrolyte while the can itself was one of the electrodes.

 Zinc and copper electrodes are reasonably safe and easy to obtain.
 Other metals such as lead, iron, magnesium, etc., can be studied as well; they yield different voltages than the zinc/copper pair.
 In particular, magnesium/copper electrodes can generate voltages as large as 1.6 V in lemon cells.
 This voltage is larger than obtainable using zinc/copper cells.
 It is comparable to that of standard household batteries (1.5 V), which is useful in powering devices with a single cell instead of using cells in series.